apache/spark/docs/configuration.md

   <td><code>spark.shuffle.push.merge.finalize.timeout</code></td>
   <td><code>10s</code></td>
   <td>
-    The amount of time driver waits, after all mappers have finished for a given shuffle map stage, before it sends merge finalize requests to remote shuffle services.
+    The amount of time driver waits in seconds, after all mappers have finished for a given shuffle map stage, before it sends merge finalize requests to remote shuffle services.
 This allows the shuffle services extra time to merge blocks.
   </td>
  <td>3.2.0</td>
 </tr>